 As cheekbone reduction and dimpleplasty are both surgical procedures, you can expect results to be permanent.
 For zygoma reduction plasty, or cheekbone reduction surgery, the results are permanent and are noticeable two to three weeks after surgery.
-Swelling will continue to decrease, and results will be visible around three months after surgery.
+The swelling will continue to decrease, and results will be visible around three months after surgery.
 In dimpleplasty, results are noticeable immediately after the procedure and are permanent.

 What Are the Possible Side Effects?

 All types of surgeries, even minimally invasive ones like dimpleplasty carry some degree of risk.
-For these particular procedures, the potential for side effects and other complications are relatively low, though it’s important that patients know more about them before having the surgeries.
+For these particular procedures, the potential for side effects and other complications is relatively low, though it’s important that patients know more about them before having the surgeries.